DhairyaKachhia/Flight-booking-app--SkyLink/docs/Iteration3Architecture.md

 ***

+Online check-in, modify booked flights and view boarding pass are in booking page.
+Chatbot is in a floating windoe at the flight searching page.

 **Chatbot**

 As a user, I want to be able to communicate with the chatbot to find the most precise solution to my problems.